N3RDIUM/PyTaskbar/CONTRIBUTING.md

 ## Changes in the code should have:
 - appropriate [docstrings](https://en.wikipedia.org/wiki/Docstring).
 - proper code.
-- Each directory in the repo should have its own README.md file.
 - The code should be easily readable.